achrafsouk/cloudfront-rule-engine/README.md

 With the origin selection capability made also available in CloudFront functions, backend routing implementation can be now cheaper and faster.
 Here are common use cases for backend routing:

-▶ Cell-based architectures
+* **Cell-based architectures**
-▶ Multi-region architectures with different routing logic, whether geo based or latency based ▶ Dynamic routing of APIs using a single domain
+* **Multi-region architectures** with different routing logic, whether geo based or latency based
+* **Dynamic routing of APIs** using a single domain
-▶ User-based routing for scenarios such as data residency, routing to the corresponding host in a multi-tenant/SaaS infrastructure, routing to different tiers of service, routing malicious sources to honeypots, etc..
+* **User-based routing** for scenarios such as data residency, routing to the corresponding host in a multi-tenant/SaaS infrastructure, routing to different tiers of service, routing malicious sources to honeypots, etc..
-▶ Failover scenarios, ranging from graceful ones, waiting rooms, to active passive setups.
+* **Failover scenarios**, ranging from graceful ones, waiting rooms, to active passive setups.
-▶ During migrations, e.g. DC to cloud using the strangler pattern.
+* **During migrations**, e.g. DC to cloud using the strangler pattern.

 ## Example rules